 Wash asparagus and cut the spears in half.
 Place asparagus tops in a large bowl.
 Save and store bottom spears for other uses like stir fries or soups.

 Sprinkle with sea salt, pepper and juice from one half of lemon juice over the top.
-Place 2 pats of butter over salmon.
-Top with 2 slices of lemon.
-Repeat until all foil pouches are created.
-Then fold foil pouches and close them (seam side up) and place in oven for 20-25 minutes or until asparagus is fork tender and salmon reaches desired doneness.
+Fold the foil packets and close them (seam side up) and place in oven for 20-25 minutes or until asparagus is fork tender and salmon reaches desired temperature.